hhandika/segul/README.md

 The Nexus partition can be written as a charset block embedded in Nexus formatted sequences or be written in a separate file.

-It is now in active development.
-Our goal is to provide as many functionalities possible for alignment manipulation tasks.

 Documentation: [GitHub Wiki](https://github.com/hhandika/segul/wiki)

 Citation: